 Marc Rosen is the chief executive officer of JCPenney.
 He joined the Company in November 2021.
-As JCPenney approaches its 120th anniversary in 2022, Marc is focused on leading transformational growth through the next era of the business and strengthening omnichannel capabilities to deliver a seamless shopping experience for customers however they choose to shop.
+Rosen is focused on leading transformational growth through the next era of the business and strengthening omnichannel capabilities to deliver a seamless shopping experience for customers however they choose to shop.

 Rosen has over 25 years of retail and e-commerce experience having previously served as executive vice president and president of Levi Strauss Americas at Levi Strauss & Co., leading commercial operations for Levi’s®, Dockers®, Signature by Levi by Levi Strauss & Co.TM, and Denizen® brands across all channels.
 As leader of the company’s Digital Enterprise Office, he drove the digital strategy for one of the world’s largest brand-name apparel companies.